 Arthur Haswell Flute Repairs

-Rudall Carte 5936 was made by Kurzendorfer in 1919.
-Excellent condition, cocuswood with silver-plated keys, thinned headjoint, closed G#, modern pitch.
+Rudall Carte concert flute at modern pitch A=440.
+Excellent condition, cocuswood with silver-plated keys, thinned headjoint, closed G#.

-This flute was bought new by Percy Whitaker of the London Philharmonic Orchestra, and then played by Daniel Wood, professor at both the Royal College of Music and Royal Academy of Music.
-When Wood died in 1927, aged only 55, the flute was bought from his widow by the present owner's grandfather.
+This flute, serial number 5936, was made by Augustus Kurzendorfer in 1919, and bought new by Percy Whitaker of the London Philharmonic Orchestra.
+It was later owned by Daniel Wood, professor at both the Royal College of Music and Royal Academy of Music.

-This flute was padded by Charles Morley, whose hand-made pads still work very well.
+This flute is still working well on very soft hand-made pads by Charles Morley, who apprenticed at Rudall Carte and was the leading repairer for many years in London.
 There is a repaired crack in the head, away from the lip-plate, otherwise the wood is unblemished.
 Keywork is crisp and tight.
-The flute has had only light use over the past 89 years.
+The flute has had only light use over the past 100 years.

 IF YOU ARE INTERESTED in buying this flute please contact us at email@example.com